Decorating for a party, baby shower, or holiday? Learn how to make an adorable bunting centerpiece… it’s so easy!

 Total aside: how precious is the name Hugh?

-I recently hosted a luncheon / baby shower for my sweet friend, and I confess that I really struggled with what to create for a centerpiece.
-The shower was at a restaurant, so I needed something portable and simple that wouldn’t take up all the space on the table for plates or block people’s view and ability to converse… I was so glad when inspiration struck.
+I recently hosted a luncheon / boy baby shower for my sweet friend, and I confess that I really struggled with what to create for a centerpiece.
+The shower theme was just “boy,” and it was at a restaurant, so I needed some portable and simple table decorations that wouldn’t take up all the space on the table for plates or block people’s view and ability to converse… I was so glad when inspiration struck.

 Another total aside (I’m letting my ADD get the best of me today!): Yes, I photographed this on top of this gorgeously weathered industrial spool top; come see how I made it into a clock here.

-And I was able to create these with things I already had!
+And I was able to create this baby shower centerpiece with things I already had!
 Best kind of project. 🙂 Especially if you’re a procrastinator like me. 😉

 Here’s what you need: